m1m1k/TimeLords/README.md

 You could've sworn that the date was supposed to be {TODAY}, but now the year is spinning like a slot machine.
 With effort, you reach out your hand slowly towards the large red "ABORT" button.
+...
+Almost there.
+Your eyes bulge out of their sockets as 10,000 pounds of pressure squeezes you like a rotten lemon.

 ### ZAP ###
 ## POOF ##
 # BIFF #
+...
+Your finger trembles as every muscle in your body strives to push out.
+You finally barely brush open the case overtop button...
 ### ZAP ###
 ## POOF ##
 ## POOF ##
-# HISS #
+# HISSssssssssssssss...... #
+...
+You pass out.
 ### ZAP ###

-## CHAPTER 1 : LANDFALL - survival of the skittisht
+## CHAPTER 1 : LANDFALL, survival
 *Well that was exciting!*
+I guess it must have worked, since you are no longer in the test lab.
+Your body aches all over, and a trickle of blood runs down from the corner of your nose.
+You seem to be inside a cave.
-It seems that the front half of your craft is now half embedded in bedrock.
+The front half of your craft is now half embedded in bedrock.
+That's not going to be easy to dig out.
 The readouts of your ship display flash a few times, then go dark.
+The power cell was probably cut by the rocks.
 Well, crap.

 Thankfully, you had a few personal effects in your backpack and pockets.